Norman Mayell, drums

 Biography 1966

 I dedicate this site to my good and long time friends in the Sopwith Camel.
 They, along with myself, survived one of the most unusual cultural movements of the century.
-What began like a pebble thrown into a quiet pond, rippling across the water in meditation, became a tidal wave of creative energies affecting every level of popular culture and questioned, for a time, the deeper matters of civilization.
+What began like a pebble thrown into a quiet pond became a tidal wave of creative energies affecting every level of popular culture and questioned, for a time, the deeper matters of civilization.
 By the latter part of 1967, the wonder and beauty of the psychedelic experience was packaged and sold like a vacation.
 The dance halls became like a vacuum, routine and vibeless.

 The early years are what the Camel exemplified best.
-By no means professional musicians nor completely mature men, we managed to live day by day, sharing apartments, food, money and spending all our time on the music, and going somewhere in the Bay Area to play it.
+By no means professional musicians nor completely mature men, we managed to live day by day, sharing apartments or victorian homes, food, money and spending all our time on the music, going somewhere in the Bay Area to play it.
 Our rise and fall was the prototype of every band that sustained the San Francisco experience into the '70s.
-Ours was just faster.
+Ours happened faster.
 Our music expressed the fun and experimentation of 1965/67.

 Excerpts from my Autobiography